iben0402/odin-part2/README.md

 # odin-part2
 ## Practice and tasks from second part of the course Odin project
+That is a really cool repo for many of my small projects and notes on web development.
+Feel free to use them, although I recommend doing Odin project course yourself, it is really good.
+This is only second part of the course (Full Stack JavaScript).
+It contains more advanced concepts on html, css and javascript (obviously).

 ## Notes
 1. Intermediate HTML and CSS